freesh/docker-neos/README.md

 ### nginx.conf

-The nginx.conf can be found and edited in _/Docker/nginx/nginx.conf_.
-This file will be mounted in the container.
+The nginx.conf can be found and edited in _/Docker/Config/nginx/nginx.conf_.
+This file will be mounted in the _webserver_ container.

 ## Overrides